 Thomas Wilson, an instrument engineer at SoMAS, suggested to the presidential search committee at the Oct.
 7 senate meeting that they need to make sure that the presidential candidates have a genuine commitment to “consensus building” and “shared government.”

 “You need to find a really decent human being,” he said.
-“My recommendation to you is dig into the references and dig into the off list references and you’ll always find somebody who’s got a grumpy thing to say.”
+To get a more accurate read on the candidates, “my recommendation to you is dig into the references and dig into the off list references, and you’ll always find somebody who’s got a grumpy thing to say.”

 The presidential search committee aims to send a list of finalists to the SUNY chancellor by mid-February, Bernstein said, and a new permanent president will be appointed in March or early April the latest.